-69. A challenge in geospatial analysis is combining information from various sources according to a common geographical classification.
+- Import data and process data including applying concordances that may be required 68. between the classifications used in the imported data and the classifications to be used in the estimates. - As always with administrative data, adjustments may be needed to align administrative 69. sources with the SNA and SEEA concepts. - 70.
+A challenge in geospatial analysis is combining information from various sources according to a common geographical classification.
 For this purpose it is necessary to delineate (or mark out) a set of relatively small spatial areas (essentially building blocks).
 Information can then be attributed to these spatial areas, different types of data may not be easily attributed to the same spatial scale so different methods/techniques may need to be employed in attributing the data to these areas such as area weighting.
 Each technique will have to be considered relative to increases in uncertainty that it may introduce.

-70. When multiple sets of information are attributed to particular places, geospatial analysis can be leveraged for significant increases in analysis.
-Also, where information can be organised to the same spatial areas in a time series, geospatial analysis allows the change over time to be examined in a way that is not possible through analysis of standard accounts and tables.

-v.
-Import data and process data including applying concordances that may be required between the classifications used in the imported data and the classifications to be used in the SEEA based accounts and estimate adjustments for difference in concepts, coverage (including units of observation), and timing.

-vi.
-Prepare, edit and balance accounts, including the estimation of data for any data gaps and develop aggregates and associated tables and indicators.
+71. Prepare estimates, including the estimation of data for any data gaps.
+Given the use of proxies to estimate some data and the varying quality and coverage of these, it is likely that different methods will need to be considered for each industry/sector of the economy.

+Analyse
-vii.
-Analyse accounts tables and graphic representations including undertaking an analysis of time series where possible and recognising the likely need for multiple iterations of this and the previous step.
-Data quality should be assessed and documented at this stage.

-71. These three steps are the core activities in building the accounts and will be repeated in cycle during each production period.
-This allows the strength of the accounting approach to be used to confront the various data sources and check for consistency and reasonableness in comparison to other datasets.

-72. The first time accounts are estimated for a new program, particular attention needs to be made with regard to adjustments required to the source data to ensure the methods used are appropriate and sound.

-73. It is recommended that in cases where significant basic data come from other agencies that staff of those agencies be asked to participate in the analysis of the estimates.
+- 72. Analyse tables and graphic representations including undertaking an analysis of time series where possible and recognising the likely need for multiple iterations of this and the previous step.
+Data quality should be assessed and documented at this stage. - 73.
+The above three steps are the core activities in building the accounts and will be repeated in cycle during each production period.
+This allows the strength of the accounting approach to be used to confront the various data sources and check for consistency and reasonableness in comparison to other datasets. - 74.
+The first time accounts are estimated for a new program, particular attention needs to be made with regard to adjustments required to the source data to ensure the methods used are appropriate and sound. - 75.
+It is recommended that in cases where significant basic data come from other agencies that staff of those agencies be asked to participate in the analysis of the estimates.
 These experts often have in depth knowledge that can allow the identification and resolution of inconstancies.

-viii.
-Disseminate accounts, including material to assist interpretation such as indicators, methodological notes and statements of data quality.
+Disseminate

-62. The dissemination of data should always be accompanied by sufficient documentation and metadata to allow users to fully understand the information being disseminated.
+76. The dissemination of data should always be accompanied by sufficient documentation and metadata to allow users to fully understand the information being disseminated.
 This is particularly important for the initial dissemination of a new program of data where one might want to identify the initial data as 'experimental' or 'preliminary' and make it clear that user input is being sought in order to improve future releases.